osoftware/spedn/spedn-js/lib/README.md

 * It is purely-functional - free of side effects, the common source of bugs
 * It has a familiar C-like syntax

-This package contains a command-line tool for compiling contracts.
-For usage instructions, type:
+This package contains an SDK for developing Bitcoin Cash applications running on NodeJS.

-`spedn --help`

-If you want to use Spedn as a NodeJS library, use this package instead: [spedn](https://www.npmjs.com/package/spedn).
+If you want to use Spedn as a command-line tool, use this package instead: [spedn-cli](https://www.npmjs.com/package/spedn-cli).

 [Full Docs](http://spedn.rtfd.io)